 Explore South Carolina’s Low Country and Beaches

 Many people think they need to travel to Florida or to the Caribbean to visit a great beach but the fact is that South Carolina has gorgeous white sand beaches that could easily rival any on Florida’s Gulf Coast.
 One of South Carolina’s most popular beaches, Myrtle Beach, is an ideal stopping point on any South Carolina road trip.
+There are many things to do in Myrtle beach.
 The area is home to several hotels and inns, and when you get tired of the sun and surf there are lots of fun things to do and excellent restaurants nearby serving up regional specialties such as shrimp and grits, roasted oysters and Frogmore stew.

 If you will be traveling with a camper or RV, Myrtle Beach oceanfront camping is available, making it easy for you to enjoy the beach and relax for a few days at the same time.